ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 the engine to use the [canyon base fee parameter constants](../exec-engine.md#1559-parameters).
 This is to prime the pipeline's view of the `SystemConfig` with the default EIP-1559 parameter values.
 After the first Holocene payload has been processed, future payloads should use the `SystemConfig`'s EIP-1559 denominator and elasticity parameter as the `eip1559Params` field's value.
+When the pipeline encounters a `UpdateType.EIP_1559_PARAMS`, `ConfigUpdate` event, the pipeline's system config will be synchronized with the `SystemConfig` contract's.

 ## Activation